thaumazo/www.thaumazo.org/src/content/community/people/kenneth-spencer.md

 draft: true

 contact: ["kenneth@thaumazo.org"]
 linkedin:
-roles:
-  [
-    "Director",
-    "Community Member",
+roles: ["Director", "Community Member"]
-  ]
 communities: ["thaumazo"]
-projects:
+projects: []
-  [
-  ]
 ---

 Kenneth is an entrepreneur and web developer with 20 years experience architecting and developing several products including addiction cessation and Content Management Systems.
 He is passionate about using cutting edge technology to overcome practical challenges that benefit people and organizations.